Quickstart

 Signup has three steps, shown as a progress indicator at the top of the page.

-1. Set up your organization.
+- Set up your organization.
 Enter a workspace name.
-This becomes your LakeSail organization — you can add teammates later.
+This becomes your LakeSail organization.
+You can add teammates later.

-4. (Optional) Set up 2FA.
+- (Optional) Set up 2FA.
 If your organization requires two-factor authentication, scan the QR code with an authenticator app and enter the 6-digit code.
+See MFA for enrollment and recovery details.

-Once verified, you land in the LakeSail console and can start connecting infrastructure.
+Once verified, you land in the LakeSail console and can connect infrastructure.

 2. Connect your AWS account

 LakeSail provisions clusters inside your own AWS account using a cross-account IAM role deployed via CloudFormation.
-Credentials never leave AWS — LakeSail only holds the role ARN and assumes it on demand.
+Credentials never leave AWS.
+LakeSail only holds the role ARN and assumes it on demand.
+Before approving the connection, your security team can review what the role grants, and what LakeSail can and cannot do, in Security & IAM.

 Prefer to deploy manually?